Hi there, I'm Zoe Zuniga

 He explained that he did not have to struggle all the time anymore just to make a living and get recognition.
 He said life was so much more enjoyable since he quit that “dance stuff”.

-He seemed extremely happy with his decision.
-And that is what it is really all about; having as happy and fulfilling an existence as you can, art or no art.
+Well more power to him.
+He seemed really happy with his decision.
+And that is what it is really all about, having as happy and fulfilling an existence as you can figure out, art or no art.

 Being artsy is a blessing and a curse